 Take off the top coat inside, drill the 53 mm diam. hole, putty like above explained, put seacock through the hole, drill 3 holes of 8mm through the flange and hull, make place for the conical heads of the bolts outside hull.
 Now take out the seacock from the hull, put lots of putty, put seacock at the hole, press a bit and put GRP laminate on flange.
 Next day cut flush.

-If you have a GRP sandwich hull, please, take off the inner layer of the laminate of the hull by a cup drill which has diameter 90 or 100mm ( so that the flange can go more down in to the sandwich).- Drill by 53mm cup drill at center of this distance material and through the hull out.
+please, take off the inner layer of the laminate of the hull by a cup drill which has diameter 90 or 100mm ( so that the flange can go more down in to the sandwich).- Drill by 53mm cup drill at center of this distance material and through the hull out.
 Take off enough

 distance material to see, that the seacock comes clearly out, then put putty, GRP laminate on flange.
 Make the same like at an ordinary GRP hull informed above.
 Next day cut flush with the boat bottom.